Holocaust survivor, author Gerda Weissmann Klein dies at 97

 She was a teenager when the Nazis invaded Poland in 1939 and the family was forced to live in the basement of their home for three years.
 Klein’s parents were later deported to the Auschwitz concentration camp and she never saw them or her brother again.

 Klein spent the next three years in Nazi camps.
-She met her future husband Army Lt.
-Kurt Klein when American soldiers liberated her and others from an abandoned bicycle factory in Volary, Czechoslovakia, on May 7, 1945, the eve of her 21st birthday.
+She met her future husband, Army Lt.
+Kurt Klein, when American soldiers liberated her and others from an abandoned bicycle factory in Volary, Czechoslovakia, on May 7, 1945, the eve of her 21st birthday.

 At the time, she weighed just 68 pounds (30.8 kg) and her hair was prematurely gray.